|

 2) Check the

-secondaries - on HY/SY birds they have little
+secondaries - on HY/SY birds they are brownish with little

 to no yellow edging, while on AHY/ASY birds they